sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 The workflow for planned shutdown is as follows -

-   - Taking the case where DPUs 0 and 1 are already in ACTIVE state in the HA-Set.
+   - Taking the case where DPUs 0 and 1 are already in Active state in the HASet.
 SDN controller triggers DPU 0 to gracefully unpair from HA.
-   - DPU 0 transitions to SHUTTING_DOWN state and brings down its BFD session to all NPUs.
+   - DPU 0 HA state transitions to Destroying and brings down its BFD session to all NPUs.
 This causes all NPUs to select DPU 1 as Active and send all traffic to DPU 1.
+   - DPU 1 HA state transitions to SwitchingToStandalone as it prepares to become Standalone.
-   - DPU 0 starts a configurable timer to wait for the network to switchover all traffic destined to it.
-At the end of this timer ideally no data traffic should land on DPU 0.
+   - DPU 0 starts a configurable timer to wait for the network to switchover and at the end of it shuts down HA.
-   - At the end of this timer, DPU 0 and DPU 1 communicate to transition DPU 1 to SWITCHING_TO_STANDALONE state in order to gracefully switchover.
-   - Once DPU 1 completes the transition to STANDALONE, DPU 0 shuts down.
-   - The DPU 1 still tracks Owner as peer for all flows originally synced from DPU 0.
-Hence any config change on DPU 1 does not trigger flow resimulation for these synced flows.
-   - SDN controller pushes FlowReconcile trigger to DPU 1, when iti determines DPU 1's config has caught up to DPU 0.
-   - At this point, DPU 1 marks itself as owner of all the flows originally synced from DPU 0.
-Henceforth any change in config in DPU 1 will trigger flow resimulation of synced flows as well.
+   - DPU 1 will not resimulate any flows synced from DPU 0 until the SDN controller pushes FlowReconcile trigger.
+This is to ensure that the synced flows are not disturbed by mistake in case DPU 1 is still catching up to DPU 0's final config state.

 #### 8.2.1.
 Shutdown standby DPU